Chicken 65 in a silver tray

 • East Village

 What is it?
-A three-starred New York Times-rated restaurant, recognized for Vikas Khanna's "wildly interesting" cooking that "defies preconception or oversimplification, neither strictly traditional nor fusion."
+A three-star, New York Times-rated restaurant that's been recognized for chef Vikas Khanna's "wildly interesting" cooking that "defies preconception or oversimplification."

-Why we love it?
-Bungalow is a stunner in its own right, the skylit dining room that dances with faux jasmine says so.
+Why we love it: Bungalow is a stunner in its own right, the skylit dining room that dances with faux jasmine says so.
 But it was more than looks alone that gave Vikas Khanna's (yes, that Khanna from MasterChef India) restaurant a spot on our best restaurants list of 2024 and a Bib Gourmand status from the Michelin Guide.
-Here, every dish tells a story, such as the the seared pineapple round with a pour of silky coconut curry, which draws from chef Khanna’s first experience at the harvest festival in Udupi.
-But Khanna isn't the only storyteller here, as co-owner and restaurateur Jimmy Rizvi shares his mother's pan-seared lamb chops.
+Here, every dish tells a story, such as the seared pineapple round with a pour of silky coconut curry, which draws from chef Khanna’s first experience at the harvest festival in Udupi.
+But Khanna isn't the only storyteller here, as co-owner and restaurateur Jimmy Rizvi shares his lore, too, as the pan-seared lamb chops come from his mother's recipe book.

 Time Out tip: Get your iPhone ready.
-Khanna is a constant and kind presence in the dining room and is always ready for a selfie between dips in and out of the kitchen.
+Khanna is a constant and kind presence in the dining room, always ready for a selfie between dips in and out of the kitchen.

 Address: 24 1st Ave, New York, NY 10009